hapify/hapify/docs/templating/hapify/code-samples.md

 ### Create a class for the current model

-This block creates a class for the model (in pascal case) and set the name of the primary key, in snake case.
+This block creates a class for the model (in pascal case) and sets the name of the primary key, in snake case.

 === "Long syntax"